 Since then we have investigated how to do this and installed sprinklers into a high-rise supported building in Pimlico.
-Now, we are asking leaseholders and tenants to tell us their views on how we can install more sprinklers to make buildings safer.
+From November 13 - December 18 2019 we asked leaseholders and tenants to tell us their views on how we can install more sprinklers to make buildings safer.

 We agree with London Fire Brigade, alongside many other local authorities, that sprinklers are important and one of the best ways to stop a fire.
 However, we acknowledge it’s important to be pragmatic and take time to plan this work.
 We do not want to rush installations or escalate leaseholder costs.

-We have fitted a sprinkler system into high-rise building in Pimlico and before we go further, we want to hear your views.
-That’s why we are asking leaseholders and tenants to tell us what they think about installing sprinklers into existing flats, in tall buildings, by completing a questionnaire by 18 December 2019.
+We have fitted a sprinkler system into high-rise building in Pimlico and before we go further, we wanted to find out what residents think about installing sprinklers into existing flats, in tall buildings, through a questionnaire.